A new definition of analytic adjoint ideal sheaves via the residue functions of log-canonical measures I

 { The author would like to thank Young-Jun Choi for his support and encouragement on publishing this work.
 His thanks also go to Chen-Yu Chi for drawing his attention to this topic during his stay at the NCTS, and to an anonymous referee for correcting a reference in an early version of this paper.
-The theoretical basis of this work started to take shape when the author visited Jean-Pierre Demailly in \textfr{Institut Fourier}, whom the author feels so in debt to and will never be able to repay.
-This work was partly supported by the National Research Foundation (NRF) of Korea grant funded by the Korea government (No.~2018R1C1B3005963) }
+The theoretical basis of this work started to take shape when the author visited Jean-Pierre Demailly in \textfr{Institut Fourier}, whom the author feels so indebted to and will never be able to repay.
+This work was partly supported by the National Research Foundation (NRF) of Korea grant funded by the Korea government (No.~2018R1C1B3005963 and No.~2023R1A2C1007227) }

 \subjclass[2020]{\subjclassstr}

 \keywords{\keywordstr}

 \dedicatory{\dedicatorystr}